 Writing Successful Grants - Social Sciences & Humanities - Flamingo D

 Moderator: Isar P. Godreau-Santiago

 The workshop will provide “tips” on crafting strong fellowship and grant applications.
 It will focus on programs geared towards graduate students and junior faculty.
 Panelists will provide a broad overview of the types of grants and fellowships that are available in the social sciences and humanities, and then provide advice on how to design competitive applications.

-Writing Successful Grant Proposals: STEM - Newport
+Writing Successful Grant Proposals - STEM - Tropical C

 |4:00 - 5:15 pm ||Workshops & Jr. Faculty Sessions |